 The ARTIST TRAINING is one of many initiatives that have evolved in the wake of the summer of migration 2016 to, simply put, welcome Refugees.
 In its 5th year and 3rd funding period at UdK now, it still does so, but with a slightly different scope and wealth of experiences.
 In an effort to reflect on this past period, the Artist Training recently reached out to and caught up with some of its former participants and protagonists – “Conversations on exile” is a series of interviews around the themes of migration, art and work and will be published later this year.
 For this series Zainab Alsawah shared her experiences.

 Zainab Alsawah is an actress from Syria.
 Born in Damascus in 1990, she grew up in Homs (Syria), where she studied English Literature at Baath University.
 There she started doing theater with the Labour Theatre Troupe under the direction of Farhan Bulbul.
 After fleeing Syria in 2013, she lived in Osnabrück for two years and resettled to Berlin in 2016 to study acting at the University of the Arts.
 During her studies, she performed at Theater Münster, Theaterdiscounter Berlin and Hans Otto Theater Potsdam.
 She has also acted in film and television.
 For her own project Zahn des Löwens at the University of the Arts, she won the DAAD prize for outstanding achievements of foreign students studying at German universities.
-In August 2020, she will become an ensemble member of the Oldenburgisches Staatstheater.
+Since August 2020, she has been an ensemble member of the Oldenburgisches Staatstheater.

 Manuela Goschy (TEXT) Daniel Nartschick (PHOTO)